Hudaalghazouli/Myopia-Clusters-UnsupervisedMachineLearning/README.md

 ### Part 4: Made a Recommendation

-Unfortunately The whole output doesn’t make that much since and from the elbow plot we can see that there is roughly two or three clusters.
+Unfortunately the whole output doesn’t make that much sense, and from the elbow plot we can see that there is roughly two or three clusters.
 Can't make a clear recomandation but from the scotter plots we can tell that TSNE is not a good option!